elkarte/Elkarte/README.md

-This is a **development** repository.
+This is the Elkarte development repository.

-This is a modified version of the SMF forum software that is released under a open source compatible BSD license.
+Elkarte is a modified version of the SMF forum software that is released under a open source compatible BSD license.

-The original version of the software can be found at http://www.simplemachines.org/

 The software is licensed under [BSD 3-clause license](http://www.opensource.org/licenses/BSD-3-Clause).